musa-611-fall-2022/final-project/README.md

 * Loading desitination for volunteer works/ other purpose

    So, this app should have a search bar floating above the map that allows volunteers to input the type of facilities (schools, playgrounds, NGO working offices,      clinics, hospitals, goceries, restrooms) or the name of a specific facility.
 After input the name, there should be a button to hit, and the destination(s) will show on the map as markers.
-(The planned roads may be a little longer than we expect, that's because the road network data from leaflet doesn't cover narrow paths, therefore, not all the paths are included when doing road planning.
-In the future, we will promote this function by searching more precise road data or vectoring the paths in ArcGIS Pro)

    <img src="https://github.com/miaomiao612/Mathare-Slum-Facilities-App/blob/main/%E5%8A%A8%E7%94%BB2.gif" width="320" alt="2">